Jjmaxxx/cs171-final-project/README.md

 ## Project Plan
 - Collect and clean public air-quality and weather datasets (EPA AirNow / Kaggle).
+- Clean the datasets for training
-- Train simple models such as Linear Regression and Random Forest to forecast AQI.
+- Train simple models such as Linear Regression and Neural Networks to forecast AQI.
 - Evaluate performance and visualize results.

 ### Vince Lai – Data Collection Plan